JeffVandrewJr/patron/README.md

 Latest Stable Release: 0.6.76

+CHECK YOUR RELEASE VERSION.
+If you're running a version prior to 0.6.76, you must deactivate lightning payments on your BTCPay store, as only on-chain payments could be processed by LibrePatron properly.
+As of v0.6.76, both on-chain and lightning payments are processed correctly.

 Patreon is a popular service that allows content creators to receive contributions from supporters on a recurring basis.
 Unfortunately, Patreon is also a dedicated enemy of the concept of free speech as an important civic virtue.
 Patreon is known to arbitrarily ban its creators for "thought crime."

 Unfortunately most Patreon alternatives to date do not implement all of Patreon's main features, namely: